← Back to AI Hardware

 8.4/10

-LLM SupportRuns 70B models with quantization, 33B at FP16Runs 33B models, 70B with heavy quantizationRuns 13B models easily, 33B with quantizationRuns 13B models, 33B with quantizationRuns 13B models with ROCm supportRuns 7B-13B models comfortably
+LLM SupportRuns 70B models with quantization, 33B at FP16Runs 33B models, 70B with heavy quantizationRuns 13B models easily, 33B with quantizationRuns 13B models easily, 33B with quantizationRuns 7B-13B models, limited for largerRuns 13B models with ROCm supportRuns 13B models with ROCm supportRuns 7B-13B models comfortably

 ★ = Most important specs for AI workloads.
 VRAM capacity is the primary limiter for local LLM inference.